 Now you have airdrop turned on, what is next?
 I guess you have to open an app that's supporting this feature and you will know how to share the content in the next step.

-Go the Photo App and tap share or the share icon depending on the app itself then select the content you want to send.
+Go the Photo App and tap share or the share icon depending on the app itself, just make sure to choose AirDrop as the sharing method, then select the content you want to send.

 Click on the name of your nearby friend or the device.
 Please note that if you enabled airdrop with Contact Only and you can't find a the nearby device, check that both of devices are signed in to the iCloud account.
 If you still can't find a nearby device, try setting AirDrop to Everyone.